jankapunkt/processing-sketches/Game/Engine/README.md

+#2D Game Engine Skelettin

 Aims to become a simple and easy to use 2d game engine.
-For now it is a good base and starting point for simple 2d games which need a good performance in collision detection.
+For now it is a good base and starting point for simple 2d games with focus on collision detection and performance.

 ![Engine base screenshot](Engine_Screenshot.PNG?raw=true "Engine base screenshot")